Mubashir-angathil/Netflix_project/README.md

 * **src/components**: Houses reusable React components used throughout the application.
 * **src/pages**: Includes different pages of the application, each representing a distinct view or feature.
 * **src/assets**: Stores images, logos, and other assets.
-* **src/services**: Manages API services, facilitating communication between the front end and backend.
+* **src/services**: Manages API services, facilitating communication between the front end and back end.
 * **src/utils**: Contains utility functions, hooks, variables, and other helpful tools for the project.